grgbr/dpack/sphinx/api.rst

 What follows here provides a thorough description of how to use DPack_ library.

-Basically, DPack_ is a C library that wraps calls to |MPack| to (de)serialize objects according to |MessagePack format|.
+Basically, DPack_ is a C library that (de)serializes objects according to
+|MessagePack format|.
 As stated onto the home page:

    It's like JSON but fast and small.